JeffAlyanak/pcm2pwm/README.md

 This would trigger the high and low states slightly earlier and might be useful if your input wav file isn't very loud.
-Moving these two values too close or too far from your average amplitude will ruin timbre of the resulting output sound.
-Experiment to see what works best.
+Moving these two values too close or too far from your average amplitude will ruin the timbre of the resulting output sound.
+Experiment to see what works best, optimal values may differ depending on the playback routine.

-You may also add the `-h` option before the input file to toggle an inverted output format suitable for [Houston Tracker 2](https://github.com/utz82/HoustonTracker2).
+As of version 0.8+, you may also add the `-h` option before the input file to toggle an inverted output format suitable for [Houston Tracker 2](https://github.com/utz82/HoustonTracker2).

 `$ pcm2pwm -h input.wav <...>`

+<div style="padding:5px;border:1px solid #777;"><i>
+Remember that HT2 requires a <b>0x00</b> terminator after your sample data.
+</i></div>

-##Preparing your input audio
+## Preparing your input audio
-With the addition - in version 0.5 - of custom high and low crossovers, a wider range of audio can be run through the pcm2pwm tool.
+With the addition - in version 0.5+ - of custom high and low crossovers, a wider range of audio can be run through the pcm2pwm tool.
 However, the following advice may still return the best results:

+<div style="padding:5px;border:1px solid #777;"><i>
-  _The input audio must be compressed, limited or otherwise overdriven in order to keep most of the samples below 3 and above 252 (basically, you want it to be clipping or nearly clipping as much as possible.
+The input audio must be compressed, limited or otherwise overdriven in order to keep most of the samples below 3 and above 252 — basically, you want it to be clipping, or nearly clipping, as much as possible.

 The easiest way to do this is to use an audio program like audacity to heavily amplify your your audio with the "allow clipping" box ticked.
-If you know what you're doing with audio then you already know the tricks for maximizing your output "loudness", do this to the extreme._
+If you know what you're doing with audio then you already know the tricks for maximizing your output "loudness", do this to the extreme.
+</i></div>

 ## Using the output
 Each output byte represents the number of samples since a zero-crossover.
 That is